-The term responsible tourism is an approach to the vision of travel which aims to progress a symbiotic connection with physical and social environment on which it depends the pat of durables ideals.

-Practicing a responsible tourism would help reduce the adverse effects of the tourist activities and we must stimulate local community to realize that protecting the environment and goals must be in their best interests first, then, in the second level, in the interest of tourists.
-Responsible tourism is trying to limit the negative impact in the areas concerned, on local communities and local population of the destination host.
+The responsible tourism concept is an approach to the vision of travel which aims to progress a symbiotic connection with physical and social environment.
+Practicing a responsible tourism would reduce the adverse effects of the tourist activities.
+Local community could be stimulated in protecting the environment and in understanding that this is in their best interests, and also, in the interest of tourists.
+The purpose of responsible tourism is to limit the negative impact in the areas concerned, on local communities and local population of the destination host.
+(Băltărețu, 2004)

-Environmental safety issues and, in particular, responsible tourism, are part of the latest topics of academic debate, as a result of the opening of the last decades to the reflective analysis of long-term consequences generated in (and by) modernity.
-Unfortunately, the development of an integrated environment for all people on a sustainable basis is often viewed with confusion, through of the endless strings of jargon that intimidates and depart quickly to people in attempts to understand the fact that we are dealing with human behavior and human behavior seems to be caused by the environment.
+Environmental safety issues and, in particular, responsible tourism, are part of the latest topics of academic debate, as a result of the long-term consequences generated in and by modernity.

-We should build an exempt society by the old superstitions, a company in charge of promoting and practicing responsible tourism represents a viable approach to contemporary generations who tries to stop the many processes of deterioration of environment and tourism resources.
+Unfortunately, developments of an integrated environment are often viewed with confusion.
+The solution is to build a society without the old superstitions.
+A company in charge of promoting and practicing responsible tourism represents a viable approach to contemporary generations who tries to stop many processes of deterioration of environment and tourism resources.

 The development of a sustainable tourism meets the demands of tourists and places that are getting in the spirit of keeping and improving future opportunities.
-Sustainable development requires the intervention of a particular share for tourism, because of this approach depends the attentions and the endearments on the natural setting of the region.
+Sustainable development requires the intervention of a particular share for tourism, because this approach depends on the attentions and the endearments on the natural setting of the region.
+(Băltăreţu, 2003)

-What responsible tourism proposes, it's a completely different system which intends to mobilize and educate the world about the importance of the environment and lead us to focus on the really significant change - the efficiency and stability of sustainability, which has the realistic maintenance to sustain and release without excluding anyone.
+The responsible tourism proposes a completely different system which intends to mobilize and to educate the world about the importance of the environment and which leads us to focus on the really significant change - the efficiency and stability of sustainability, which has the realistic maintenance to sustain and release without excluding anyone.

-Responsible tourism in Romania - a necessity, not an option
+Responsible Tourism in Romania - A Necessity, not an Option

-Like all late modernity societies, Romanian post-revolutionary society faces also with a range of social issues and risk factors whose effects lead or may lead to blockages in the operation of the entire assembly.
+Like all late modern societies, Romanian post-revolutionary society faces also with a range of social issues and risk factors whose effects lead or may lead to blockages in the operation of the entire assembly.